scipy-conference/scipy_proceedings/papers/brent_komer/hpsklearn.rst

                               trial_timeout=60 )

 Searching effectively over the entire space of classifiers available in scikit-learn can use a lot of time and computational resources.
-Sometimes the user might have a particular subspace of models that they are more interested in.
+Sometimes you might have a particular subspace of models that they are more interested in.
 With hyperopt-sklearn it is possible to specify a more narrow search space to allow it to be be explored in greater depth.